orbitdb/field-manual/00_Introduction/00_Introduction.md

 ### The Gig Economy

-Companies now use decentralized thiBy providing a centralized platform to manage a decentralized set of assets
+Companies now use decentralized ways of organizing their By providing a centralized platform to manage a decentralized set of assets

 ### Enter the Blockchain